 Dealing With Annoying Family During the Holidays

 We are all fully aware that the holidays are just around the corner.
-As I write this blog, Thanksgiving is just a little over two weeks away; Christmas about six weeks away.
-Many of us are planning menus, looking for sales and, once again, looking forward to time with family.
+As I write this blog, Thanksgiving is just a couple weeks away; Christmas about six weeks away.
+Many of us are planning menus, looking for sales and, for the first time in a long time, looking forward to time with family.

 Or are we?